Webhooks

 Payload signing

-Every webhook sent by Terra will include HMAC-based signature header terra-signature , which will take the form:
+Every webhook sent by Terra includes an HMAC-based signature header terra-signature, which takes the form:

 t=1723808700,v1=a5ee9dba96b4f65aeff6c841aa50121b1f73ec7990d28d53b201523776d4eb00